glytoucan/glytoucan/FAQ/index.md

 after logging in.
 It is possible that this variable is empty.
 You first need to click on “Generate API Key” in the Profile page. <br><br>

 **Q.** When I register a publication for the GlyTouCan accession that I registered, it was not able to register.
+**A.** Sorry, this is known issue.
+We are considering measures, currently.

 ## Glycan Image